 Contact individual council members:

-Roger Davies (UK) — President Elect (since 2016, Councillor since 2012)
+Roger Davies (UK) — President (since 2017, Vice-President 2012-2017)

-is the Philip Wetton Professor and Head of Astrophysics at the
+was the Philip Wetton Professor and Head of Astrophysics at the

 He grew up in Scunthorpe, North Lincolnshire attending the John Leggott School

 going on to read Physics at University College London.
 He started research